priyakdey/priyakdey.github.io/content/posts/house-robber/index.md

 The [House Robber](https://leetcode.com/problems/house-robber/) problem from [LeetCode](https://leetcode.com) offers an excellent illustration of how dynamic programming can be applied to optimize solutions.

-In this blog post I will walk you through the process of understanding and solving this problem using a dynamic programming approach.
+In this blog post I will walk through my process of understanding and solving a problem using a dynamic programming approach, using this problem as example.

 ## Problem Statement